lexoyo/green-imap/README.md

 # Green Imap Tool (GreenIT)

-Understand your emails and take actions
+Understand your emails and take actions.
+Get rid of useless mail and backup the relevant ones.

 Compatible with all email providers (use Imap protocol)